Get Scared: Haunted houses, hayrides, and trails in western Mass.

 Debuting last fall, western Massachusetts welcomes the all-new 13th World Fright Park!

-Featuring THREE all-new haunted houses, interactive games, photo ops, concessions, and much more, this will be an full evening Halloween experience brought to you from the creative team behind RI’s renowned 13th World!
+Featuring THREE all-new haunted houses, interactive games, photo ops, concessions, and much more, this will be a full evening Halloween experience brought to you by the creative team behind RI’s renowned 13th World!

 Moonlight Mayhem